 Advani et al. (2020a, 2021) argue that the WAS is in general very good in its coverage and measurement of household wealth and its components, except at the top end of the distribution.
-They supplement data for the top end from the Sunday Times Rich List and implement a Pareto shape adjustment, together with an alternate definition to total household wealth.
+They supplement data for the top end from the Sunday Times Rich List and implement a Pareto shape adjustment, together with an alternate definition of total household wealth.
 All of these approaches matter for estimating total wealth, and to some extent, inequality.
 But it does not matter that much for understanding the distribution of pension wealth in the lower and middle ranges, and for specific cohorts of interest.

-As discussed above, these distributional issues matter a lot, not only for understanding and supporting the welfare of the elderly and the retired populations, but for measuring well-being for the population at large.
-In our view, this is where there is greater need to validate and potentially complement the information held in the WAS.
+As discussed above, these distributional issues matter a lot, not only for understanding and supporting the welfare of the elderly and retired populations but also for measuring the wellbeing of the population at large.
+In our view, this is where there is a greater need to validate and potentially complement the information held in the WAS.
 There are several excellent summaries of information from the WAS in this space, not only from the ONS (2022a,b,c) but also elsewhere; see, for example, Butterworth (2019) and various online sources (Occam Investing, 2022; People's Partnership, 2022).